yt-project/yt/doc/source/developing/creating_derived_fields.rst

 But what if we want to do something a bit more fancy?
 Here's an example of getting parameters from the data object and using those to define the field;
-specifically, here we obtain the ``center`` and ``bulk_velocity`` parameters and use those to define a field for radial velocity (there is already a ``"radial_velocity"`` field in yt, but we create this one here just as a transparent and simple example).
+specifically, here we obtain the ``center`` and ``bulk_velocity`` parameters and use those to define a field for radial velocity (there is already a ``radial_velocity`` field in yt, but we create this one here just as a transparent and simple example).

 .. code-block:: python